 The legal and illegal wildlife trade in Vietnam is a billion-dollar industry which sees animals taken from the wild and bred in captivity to be sold in markets, restaurants, online and used in pseudo-traditional medicines throughout the country.

 With its BEAR SANCTUARY Ninh Binh, FOUR PAWS is supporting the Vietnamese government to contribute to an end of bile bear farming in Vietnam and provide a species-appropriate home for up to 100 rescued bears once all construction is finished.
-With the new arrival of Mochi, the sanctuary is currently home to 32 Asiatic black bears.
+With the new arrival of Mochi, the sanctuary is currently home to more than 30 Asiatic black bears.

 Mochi and her baby bottle